SciKit-Surgery/cmicHACKS2/README.md

 | 14:45 - 16:30 | Hacking: Tidied up documentation and present results [w/Mikael Brudfors] |
 | 16:30 - 17:00 | Closing session |

-## Registration and venue
+## :school: Registration and venue
 Registration is free and you can get your tickets [here](https://www.eventbrite.co.uk/e/cmichacks-2-tickets-733294452447) The venue of the hackathon is Jeffery (Thursday) and Elvin (Friday) rooms, Level 1, main UCL Institute of Education (IOE) building, 20 Bedford Way, London WC1H 0AL.

-## Pre-requisites for participants
+## :computer: Pre-requisites for participants
 * Participants require to bring their own computers either with CPU or GPU.
 Computers with GPU will be idea to prototype models.
 However, we will also prepare pre-training models and simple AI workflows that does not require GPUs.
 * Github username.
 Otherwise, sign up to GitHub to create an account.

-## Forum
+## :family: Forum
 We are using [Discussions](https://github.com/SciKit-Surgery/cmicHACKS2/discussions/) as a place to connect with other members of our community.
 Ask questions you’re wondering about, share ideas, engage with other community members, welcome others and are open-minded.
-Remember that this is a community we build together 💪.
+Remember that this is a community we build together 💪!